-Ticaret A.S.; Toscelik Metal Ticaret A.S.
+Ticaret A.S., and Toscelik Metal Ticaret A.S.
 (Toscelik Metal) (collectively, Toscelik);2 Borusan Birlesik Boru Fabrikalari San ve Tic (Borusan Birlesik); Borusan Gemlik Boru Tesisleri A.S.
 (Borusan Gemlik); Borusan Ihracat Ithalat ve Dagitim A.S.
 (Borusan Ihracat); Borusan Ithicat ve Dagitim A.S.
 (Borusan Ithicat); Tubeco Pipe and Steel Corporation (Tubeco); Erbosan Erciyas Boru Sanayi ve Ticaret A.S.
-(Erbosan); Yucel Boru ve Profil Endustrisi A.S., Yucelboru Ihracat Ithalat ve Pazarlama A.S., and Cayirova Boru Sanayi ve Ticaret A.S. (collectively, the Yucel Group).
+(Erbosan); and Yucel Boru ve Profil Endustrisi A.S., Yucelboru Ihracat Ithalat ve Pazarlama A.S., and Cayirova Boru Sanayi ve Ticaret A.S. (collectively, the Yucel Group).

-The period of review (POR) is May 1, 2015, through April 30, 2016.
-We preliminarily find that Toscelik did not make sales below normal value (NV), that Borusan made sales below NV, and that Erbosan, Borusan Birlesik, Borusan Gemlik, Borusan Ihracat, Borusan Ithicat, and Tubeco had no shipments during the POR.
+The period of review (POR) is May 1, 2016, through April 30, 2017.
+We preliminarily find that Toscelik did not make sales below normal value (NV), that Borusan made sales below NV, and that Erbosan, Borusan Birlesik, Borusan Gemlik, Borusan Ihracat, Borusan Ithicat, Tubeco, Cayirova, Yucel, and Yucelboru had no shipments during the period of review (POR).
 Based on the final results of this review, we will instruct U.S. Customs and Border Protection (CBP) to assess antidumping duties based on all appropriate entries of subject merchandise during the POR.
 We invite interested parties to comment on these preliminary results.
 Unless otherwise extended, we intend to issue final results of this review no later than 120 days from the date of publication of this notice, pursuant to section 751(a)(3)(A) of the Tariff Act of 1930, as amended (the Act).